-What do you when you miss content, lose focus, or fall behind in a scribing session?
-Graphic recorder Sarah Page’s graphic record about rock climbing holds some keys to overcoming the panic moment!
-In addition, here are some ideas, some from the training and some from other sources, to help improve in that area.
+What do you when you miss content, lose focus, or fall behind in a graphic recording or sketchnoting session?
+Graphic recorder Sarah Page’s graphic record about rock climbing holds some keys to overcoming the panic moment.
+In addition, here are some techniques to help improve in that area.

 What to do when you’re behind

 - Label it, acknowledge it, but don’t get involved in it.-Know your “why”.
 Why are you there?
 To build better innovators?
 To serve the client in the future by holding space in the present?
 To get paid to draw with markers?
 Know your “Why” ahead of time, so when you’re ready to quit, you’ll have a reason to keep going.